alexcyterski/visualizer_project/readme.md

 - **No visualization appears**: Make sure audio is playing on your system
 - **Permission errors**: Ensure you've granted the necessary permissions in your browser
 - **System audio not working**: Make sure to check "Share audio" when prompted
+- **Visualization looks crowded**: Try reducing the FFT size or enabling auto-scale
+- **Bars not filling the screen**: Enable auto-scale in the visualization controls
+- **Specific frequencies not visible**: Adjust frequency scaling, separation, and enhancement controls

 ## Technical Details